Take a bite into this melt-in-your-mouth Grandma’s Shortbread recipe, that has only four ingredients and no chilling required.

-These tender shortbread cookies are well-loved in our household.
-Sprinkled with sanding sugar, they take on a festive appearance the minute they come out of the oven.
+Sprinkled with sanding sugar, these best butter shortbread cookies take on a festive holiday appearance the minute they come out of the oven.

 - Christmas coloured sanding sugar or sprinkles